Cornell-MAE-UG/spring-2025-portfolio-Chinmay-Mangalgi/_projects/2025-mae3270-wrench-finalproject.md

 <p>
   The improved design uses a rectangular beam handle with dimensions
   <em>h</em> = 0.70 in (width in bending direction) and <em>b</em> = 0.35 in (thickness).
 The load is applied
-  16.0 in from the drive, and the strain gauges are positioned 15.0 in from the drive (1.0 in inboard from the load).
+  16.0 in from the drive, and the strain gauges are positioned 15.0 in from the drive (1.0 in inwards from the load).
 A smooth 0.1 in fillet is included at the drive–handle transition to reduce stress concentrations as a design improvement.
 Total length of the wrench is 17 in.
 </p>